 - Currency - Malaysian ringgit is the official currency in Malaysia.
 ATMs are widely available throughout the country and but be careful when handling credit cards in public and money in general.

-- Weather - From October to February the climate in east Malaysia is humid and wet, and heavy rain is to be expected, while the wettest month on the west is August.
-Mostly, Malaysia has tropical climate with and the temperatures aren't too high. the average temperature in this country ranges from 20°C to 30°C.
+- Weather - From October to February, the climate in East Malaysia is humid and wet, and heavy rain is to be expected, while the wettest month on the west in August.
+Mostly, Malaysia has a tropical climate with and the temperatures aren't too high. the average temperature in this country ranges from 20°C to 30°C.

 - Airports - Kuala Lumpur International Airport is located 35 miles south of the Malaysian capital and is the busiest airport of the country.
-It is also one of southeast Asia's busiest airports and serves as home base to both AirAsia and Malaysia Airlines.
+It is also one of Southeast Asia's busiest airports and serves as a home base to both AirAsia and Malaysia Airlines.

 Malaysia Weather Averages (Temperatures)